ebrehault/slides/plone/ploneconf-2017-keynote.md

 # Presenter Notes

-So what are we doing at the end with our love and our culture:
+So ultimately, what are we doing with our love and our culture:

+We build a cathedral.

-Building a cathedral: like la Sagrada Familia: conceived by someone who left, but still under construction, and every part makes sense.
+like the Sagrada Familia: conceived by someone who left, continued by new persons, still under construction, and every part makes sense.

-Une communauté est un organisme autonome, qui exerce sa volonté de puissance (au sens de Nietzche, will to power), quand elle rencontre ses limites, elle les repousse
+And don't worry about the future, as I explained last year, the Plone community is the Une communauté est un organisme autonome, qui exerce sa volonté de puissance (au sens de Nietzche, will to power), quand elle rencontre ses limites, elle les repousse

 --------------------------------------------------------------------------------